ch3rn0v/dry/README.md

 It supports all the languages that Semantic [supports](https://github.com/github/semantic#language-support)

-# How to build AST in json
+# How to Build AST in JSON

 Before one can run DRY, it's required to first have an AST to analyze.
 DRY expects one in particular json format, the one that Semantic outputs.